-One of the best freeride routes on Hintertuxer Gletscher, with a total descent of 1000 or 1750m.
+One of the best freeride routes on Hintertuxer Gletscher, with a total descent of up to 1750m.

 Starting at the Hintertux top station Gefrorene Wand, take piste 4 and descend about 200m, then turn right, first crossing the old double chairlift Gefrorene Wand 3b and then the Gletscherbus 3 line.
 You may need to walk 50m here.